 Graduate physicians wishing to apply for entrance into these programs should contact the director of the program.

 These programs are sponsored by Loma Linda University Health and Loma Linda Inland Empire Consortium for Healthcare Education.

 In harmony with the needs of medicine today, the curriculum leading to the Doctor of Medicine degree is planned with the assumption that all students will take standard postgraduate training in one of the fields of medicine.
 This means serving as a resident for a minimum of three years in a hospital approved for this training by the Council of Medical Education and Hospitals of the American Medical Association.

 The Office of the Senior Associate Dean for Medical Student Education supplies information and assistance for the arrangement of residencies.
-Since the school participates in the National Residency Matching Program, selection through this means constitutes approval by the School of Medicine.
+Because the school participates in the National Residency Matching Program, selection through this means constitutes approval by the School of Medicine.

 For more information please write to:

-Dana Gonzalez, Administrative Assistant
+Dana Gonzalez, Associate Director

 Loma Linda University School of Medicine Continuing Medical Education Office